dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 </Image>
 ```

-In this example, when a drag source is dropped on the `Image` drop target, the drag source will be copied to the drop target, provided that the drag source is an `ImageSource`.
-This occurs because .NET MAUI automatically copies dragged images, and text, to compatible drop targets.
+In this example, when a drag source is dropped on the `Image` drop target, the drag source will be copied to the drop target if the drag source is an `ImageSource`. .NET MAUI automatically copies dragged images, and text, to compatible drop targets.

 ## Handle the DragOver event

 The `DropGestureRecognizer.DragOver` event can be optionally handled to indicate which type of operations are allowed by the drop target.
-This can be accomplished by setting the `AcceptedOperation` property, of type `DataPackageOperation`, of the `DragEventArgs` object that accompanies the `DragOver` event.
+You can indicate the allowable operations by setting the `AcceptedOperation` property, of type `DataPackageOperation`, on the `DragEventArgs` object that accompanies the `DragOver` event.

 The `DataPackageOperation` enumeration defines the following members: